AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
     <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/acsd-47004-vat-not-applied-to-billing-address-without-vat-id.html?lang=en">ACSD-47004: VAT not applied to billing address without VAT ID:</a> The ACSD-47004 patch fixes the issue where VAT is not applied to a billing address without a VAT ID.
-This patch is available when the Quality Patches Tool (QPT) 1.1.24 is installed.
+This patch is available when the [!DNL Quality Patches Tool} (QPT) 1.1.24 is installed.
     </td>
     <td> New article </td>
     <td> Jan 6, 2023</td>